DMN Expression Validation

 Variable Name Validation

-- Context Entry #1 failed because there is a typo: it should be operator '-', but the user typed in '–' instead
+- Context Entry #1 failed because there is a typographic error; it should be operator '-', but the user typed or copied in '–'

 - Context Entry #3 failed because there is no space between 'Local' and 'Variable'

-It is hard to identify these kinds of errors by eyesight, running validation can help identify errors and then you can perform an easy fix.
+It is hard to identify these kinds of error by eyesight.
+Running validation can help identify errors and then you can perform an easy fix.

 A decision might require other decisions, input data and business knowledge models; these relationships are identified by InformationRequirement and KnowledgeRequirement connectors.